Marine Corps Career Retention Specialist: Other titles

 Other titles for the Career Retention Specialist include Career Planner or as the acronym CRS.

 A derogatory term for the unit Career Retention Specialist is Career Jammer, or just Jammer.

 Title change

 As of May 11, 2010, the Career Retention Specialist title was officially changed to "Career Planner."
 All official correspondence in relation to MOS 4821, enlisted Career Planning, and designation letters will reflect this title change.
 The authority for this change is TFRS Message M0099.

 Primary duties

 The primary duties of the Career Counselor include assisting enlisted Marines with reenlistments, lateral movements, extensions, and special duty assignments such as Recruiting Duty, Drill Instructor Duty, Marine Security Guard, Marine Corps Security Forces, and Marine Combat Instructor.
 The Career Counselor is responsible for identifying, screening, and interviewing Marines for retention and special duties listed above.
 A large part of the Career Counselor's job is to advise and counsel Marines on how they can become more competitive for promotion and retention.
-A good Career Counselor is to be considered an expert on all matters pertaining to enlisted retention in the Marine Corps.
+The Career Counselor is considered an expert on all matters pertaining to enlisted retention in the Marine Corps.